stefanuebe/vaadin-fullcalendar/README.md

 // We can also read the browsers timezone, after the component has been attached to the client side.
 // There are other ways to obtain the browser's timezone, so you are not obliged to use the listener. calendar.addBrowserTimezoneObtainedListener(event -> calendar.setTimezone(event.getTimezone()));

+// If you want to let the calendar obtain the browser time zone automatically, you may simply use the builder.
+// In that case as soon as the client connected, it will set it's timezone in the server side instance.
+FullCalendarBuilder.create().withAutoBrowserTimezone().build();

 // When using timezones, entries can calculate their start and end in different ways. entry.setStart(Instant.now()); // UTC